rasa/out-of-one-many/README.md

 $ sudo shutdown -r now
 </pre>

-Your system will reboot, and ooom will run automatically, and will shutwon (power off) the system when done.
+Your system will reboot, and ooom will run automatically, and will shutdown (power off) the system when done.

 ## Limitations